Hsayed1/To-Do-List/README.md

 # Description
-To do list created using React, Typescript, and Material UI
+To-do list created using React, Typescript, and Material UI

 ## Implemented Features
- ● View all todos
+- View all todos
- ● Create new todos
+- Create new todos
- ● Update the status and title of todos that have already been created ● Delete todos
+- Update the status and title of todos that have already been created
+- Delete todos
- ● Search their list of todos by title
+- Search their list of todos by title
- ● Filter todos by status
+- Filter todos by status
- ● Users can drag and drop todos to reorder them
+- Users can drag and drop todos to reorder them
- ● Filter todos by status
+- Filter todos by status
- ● Persist data in local storage to maintain it across refreshes
+- Persist data in local storage to maintain it across refreshes

 ## In Progress Features
- ● When creating a todo, user can upload an image to display with the todo.
+- When creating a todo, the user can upload an image to display with the todo.
 (Images are being saved but not displayed currently)
- ● User can select existing todo as a template for creating a new todo item.
-(Logic behind forking a to do not implemented yet)
+- Users can select an existing todo as a template for creating a new todo item.
+(Logic behind forking a to-do not implemented yet)